- Understanding the process requires understanding the system.

 The magisterial district courts are varied throughout each county, and they are made up of “District Judges,” who aren’t necessarily attorneys.
 Magistrate Courts are not “courts of record.”
 The decisions from these courts are subject to review by the courts of common pleas.
-District Judges may only enter findings of “Guilty” or “Not Guilty” when they’re dealing exclusively with summary offenses.
-If they’re dealing with any offenses other than summary offenses—like misdemeanors or felonies—then they can only bind those offenses over to the courts of common pleas for resolution, or dismiss them if they find there’s insufficient evidence.
+District Judges may only enter findings of “Guilty” or “Not Guilty” when they’re dealing with summary offenses and some third-degree misdemeanors.
+If they’re dealing with any other offenses (like felonies), then they can only bind those offenses over to the courts of common pleas for resolution, or dismiss them if they find there’s insufficient evidence.

 Classification of Crimes in Pennsylvania